Kinship terminology: Dyadic Kin-terms

-Australian Aboriginal languages tend to have extensive vocabularies for denoting kin-relations, including for referring to and addressing dyads and groups based on their relation to one another and/or to the speaker.
-For example, see below the complete inventory of group kin-terms in Bardi (note that some but not all of these are assessed with respect to the speaker as well and may thus be considered tri-relational dyadic terms:
+Australian Aboriginal languages tend to have extensive vocabularies for denoting kin-relations, including for referring to and addressing dyads and groups based on their relation to one another or to the speaker.
+For example, see below the complete inventory of group kin-terms in Bardi (some but not all of these are assessed with respect to the speaker as well and may thus be considered tri-relational dyadic terms:

 The size of this dyadic kin-term inventory is not atypical of Australian languages.
 Though smaller, the Dyirbal dyadic kin-term inventory is also extensive (e and y stand for elder and younger):

 In Murrinh-patha, nonsingular pronouns are differentiated not only by the gender makeup of the group, but also by the members' interrelation.
 If the members are in a sibling-like relation, a third pronoun (SIB) will be chosen distinct from the Masculine (MASC) and Feminine/Neuter (FEM).

 Relative age

-Some languages, such as Kannada, Telugu, Tamil, Turkish, Sinhalese, Chinese (see Chinese kinship), Japanese, Korean, Khmer, Malayalam, Vietnamese, Tagalog (Filipino), Hungarian, Bulgarian, Nepalese, and Nahuatl add another dimension to some relations: relative age.
+Some languages, such as Kannada, Telugu, Tamil, Malayalam, Turkish, Sinhalese, Chinese (see Chinese kinship), Japanese, Korean, Khmer, Mongolian, Vietnamese, Tagalog (Filipino), Hungarian, Bulgarian, Nepalese, Navajo and Nahuatl add another dimension to some relations: relative age.
 Rather than one term for "brother", there exist, for example, different words for "older brother" and "younger brother".
 In Tamil, an older male sibling is referred to as aṇṇā and a younger male sibling as thambi, whereas older and younger female siblings are called akkā and thangai respectively.

 Languages which distinguish relative age may not have non-age relative kinship terms at all.
 In Vietnamese, all younger siblings are referred to with the ungendered term em, whereas older siblings are distinguished by sex: anh for males and chị for females.